gengtianuiowa/blog/web/src/AboutMe/index.en-US.md

 ## Educational Background

-2015.9-2019.6 Bachelor of Science，Wuhan University，Geographic Information Science。
+2015.9-2019.6 Bachelor of Science，Wuhan University，Geographic Information Science

 2019.8-2021.6 Master of Art, the University of Iowa, Geography (emphasized on GIS)

-2023.9-2024.8 (expected) Master of Engineering，the University of Victoria, Applied Data Science
+2023.9-2024.8 (expected) Master of Engineering, the University of Victoria, Applied Data Science

 ## Work Experience